Brindavanam (2010 film): Development

-In mid-July 2009, it was informed that Dil Raju would produce a film with N. T. Rama Rao Jr. titled Brindavanam with the caption Govindudu Andari Vadele which would be directed by Vamsi Paidipally who worked with Dil Raju previously in 2007 for the Average grosser Munna which starred Prabhas and Ileana.
+In mid-July 2009, it was informed that Dil Raju would produce a film with Jr. N.T.R. titled Brindavanam with the caption Govindudu Andari Vadele which would be directed by Vamsi Paidipally who worked with Dil Raju previously in 2007 for the Average grosser Munna which starred Prabhas and Ileana.
 It was also said that the film would start its shoot in September 2009.
 The film was launched at Annapurna Studios in Hyderabad on 15 August 2009.
-On that day, it was declared that S. Thaman composed the music, Chota K. Naidu handled the Cinematography, Koratala Siva penned the dialogues while duo Ram-Lakshman composed the fights for the film.
+On that day, it was declared that S. Thaman composed the music, Chota K. Naidu handled the Cinematography, Koratala Siva penned the dialogues while the duo Ram-Lakshman composed the fights for the film.
 A Traditional and beautiful Villa set was constructed by Art director Anand Sai near Bachupally in 3 out of 4 acres land with the rest 1 acre utilized for a beautiful garden arrangement with refreshing environment which was dismantled on the film's completion.

 A. S. Prakash and Anand Sai were the art directors of the film, while Ram and Lakshman composed the fight sequences of the film.

 Casting

 Initially, it was said that Dil Raju opted to select a new heroine opposite N. T. Rama Rao Jr. in this film.
-But Dil Raju later planned to select Trisha Krishnan as the heroine opposite N. T. Rama Rao Jr. However Kajal Aggarwal replaced Trisha as the heroine as she latter opted out of the project citing lack of Dates.
+Kajal Aggarwal was selected as the heroine.
 By late November 2009, it was informed that one of the heroines was yet to be confirmed while Kota Srinivasa Rao, Prakash Raj and Srihari would appear in crucial roles.
 During an interaction with the media, Kajal Aggarwal revealed about her character in the film in mid January 2010.
 She spoke "My character in the film is more like myself.
 It has been great working with NTR and the director Vamsi Paidipalli.
 I play Bhoomi in the film, who is very reserved and quite an introvert.
 I am enjoying every moment working for the film".
 Even before the release of her debut film Ye Maaya Chesave on 19 February, Samantha Ruth Prabhu was selected as the second heroine in mid-February 2010.